chaudhary1337/BlockChain-Unchained/Solidity/Break/README.md

 ## Self Destruction

 ### The Attack
+Short Answer: We take down everyone with us

+Long Answer:

-Info: Self-destruct destroys the contract.
+Quick Info: Self-destruct destroys the contract.
 It also has to remove any ether stored at the location, so it ends up transferring *all* the ether to the addess supplied, as, ```selfdestruct(transfer_address)```.

 We can use this to force send ether to a contract, overriding all the conditions; doesn't matter if the function is non-payable, or there are input restrictions.

-We now use this concept to send >=7 ethers, to a game of ```Gamble7```.
-This over-rides the condition of 1 ether/deposition.
+We now use this idea to send >=7 ethers, to a game of ```Gamble7```.
+This overrides the condition of 1 ether/deposition.
 However, this comes at the cost of the attacker not getting anything in return; there is no contract which the winning funds can be supplied to!

-## Fix
+### Fix
 We relied on the internal ```address(this).balance```.
 The simple fix is to create our own ```uint public balance``` variable, storing the balance details here.

+## Denial of Service

+### The Attack
+Short Answer: We refuse to accept the refund

+Long Answer: The contract ```KinfOfEther``` allows only one king, who has maximum amount of ether in storage currently.
+The "kings" are usualy accounts of people, residing in the ```EVM```, along with contracts themselves.
+Infact what we exploit is partly the fact that user account and contract account addresses are indistinguishable; we can have a contract pretend to be a user.
+This is not an issue, and is perfectly valid.
+[Source](https://stackoverflow.com/questions/42081194/where-do-smart-contracts-reside-in-blockchain-ethereum-or-hyperledger)

+Now, note how the contract ```Attack``` does not have any fallback function to accept the ether back.
+This simply means that the transactions will fail; this contract can *not* receive any ether.
+Thus, we stay the king, by not accepting the refund XD